EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 Chapter 3.
 List, Search and Show Views Configuration
 ====================================================

-This chaper explains all the configuration options available for the `list`, `search` and `show` views.
+This chaper explains how to customize the `list`, `search` and `show` views.
+You'll learn all their configuration options, how to override or tweak their templates and how to completely override their behavior with custom controllers and Symfony events.

 List, Search and Show Views
 ---------------------------